WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 | `acqrel`  | `0b0001` |

 Reads with the `acqrel` ordering are acquire reads and writes with the `acqrel` ordering are release writes.
-Fences with the `acqrel` ordering a full acquire-release fences.
+Fences with the `acqrel` ordering are full acquire-release fences.

 > Note: We may want to add separate `acquire` and `release` orderings to express weaker fences.